• Home

 Server Components

-next/image Application
+next/image Usage

 <figure className="relative">